nasa/cumulus/example/README.md

 Set the `DEPLOYMENT` environment variable to match the `prefix` that you configured in your `terraform.tfvars` files.

+If you are deploying outside of NGAP, you may need to update `example/config.yml` to override custom settings for your deployment such as the default bucket, your Earth Data Login username for login tests, or the value of `pdrNodeNameProviderBucket`.

 Run `npm test`.

 ## Run all tests